-The three populations at Cove Point were observed on 13 June 2016.
-All populations remained stable in 2016 when compared to measurements in other recent years, however the population along the beachfront is now beginning to erode into the Chesapeake Bay.
-The beach at this location, which is just beyond where the rip-rap breakwater stops, is rapidly eroding through the beach dune and toward to marsh (see figure 1 showing Carex hyalinolepis population eroding into Chesapeake Bay.)
-The sandy dune that separates the marsh from the Chesapeake Bay is nearly absent at this location and is cutting into the Carex hyalinolepis population which in 2007 was observed along the marsh / dune ecotone and historically was found in Cove Point Marsh.
-Most of the Carex hyalinolepis population now occurs on the dune between the Chesapeake Bay and Cove Point Marsh.
-This population is approximately the same extent as observed in 2014 and 2015.
-In 2016 however, no plants were observed in fruit, whereas in 2015, the maximum number of fruiting stems observed within a square meter of the population was 6.0 and the estimated average number of fruiting stems per square meter was 0.4.
+The two populations at Cove Point were observed on 25 June 2018.
+In 2017, a third population existed along the beachfront but it was beginning to erode into the Chesapeake Bay.
+This population is no longer present in 2018.
+The beach at this location, which is just beyond where the rip-rap breakwater stops, is rapidly eroding through the beach dune and toward to marsh.
+The sandy dune that separates the marsh from the Chesapeake Bay is nearly absent at this location.
+This Carex hyalinolepis population was observed along the marsh / dune ecotone in 2007 and historically was found in Cove Point Marsh.
+It was the first known Maryland rare plant population at Cove Point and was first reported in the 1990's.